 About Fatima, Contributor of this Recipe for Lebanese Meat Pies

-Fatima Mortada, my guest on Episode 68 of The Storied Recipe Podcast, was born and raised in a small, ancient town in Lebanon.
+My podcast guest, Fatima Mortada, featured on Episode 68 of The Storied Recipe Podcast, was born and raised in a small, ancient town in Lebanon.
 Every morning at 4am, Fatima would help her father harvest vegetables they sold later that day in the market.
 At 16 years old, Fatima came to live in the U.S. for 5 years.
 She returned to Lebanon at 21, very much a changed woman.
 She found she no longer fit into the beloved small town where her family lived for hundreds of years.

 Hear More About Safiha in Choosing Freedom with Fatima Mortada